Donations Total $3,133,216

 To promote Marine Education.

-Since 2007, the Big Rock Board of Directors and its Charity Committee have focused on a core group of charities for most of the charitable proceeds from each tournament.
-In addition to these yearly donations, the board is also seeking new larger impact community projects such as the $175,000 donation that Big Rock made in 2007 to the Town of Morehead City for the Big Rock Stadium at Puck O’Neal Field.
+The Big Rock Board of Directors and its Charity Committee have focused on a core group of charities for the majority of the charitable proceeds from each tournament.
 The entire process is driven by the fit between Big Rock’s five-point mission statement and the destination of the charitable funds.
 In addition to these yearly donations, the board also reviews new larger impact community projects.

 Broad Street Clinic